hectorzin/botaffiumeiro/README.md

   - If no affiliate ID is present, the bot automatically adds your personalized affiliate ID.
 - **User exclusion**: You can specify certain users to be excluded from link modifications, allowing them to share links without alteration.
 - **AliExpress discount codes**: When AliExpress links are detected, the bot automatically adds current discount codes to the message.
+- **AliExpress discount commands**: Users can request AliExpress discount codes using configurable commands, such as `/discounts`, `/bonus`, etc.
 - **Aliowing to delete message or not**: When AliExpress links are detected, the bot automatically adds current discount codes to the message.

 ### Supported platforms: